ableasdale/kafka-transactions/README.md

 ```

 ## What if we then start a new (uncommitted) transaction after our aborted transaction?

+The `ABORT`ed transaction can be seen as expected and the new transaction (without any transaction markers at the point where `DumpLogSegments` is run):

 ```bash
 docker-compose exec broker1 kafka-run-class kafka.tools.DumpLogSegments --deep-iteration --print-data-log --files /var/lib/kafka/data/transaction-topic-0/00000000000000000000.log